 OUR SERVICE FOR YOU

-Naomi Pinder has specialised for over 20 years in helping people in relation to Wills, Powers of Attorney, Lasting Powers of Attorney, Living Wills, Deeds of Gift, Trusts, Probate, Intestacy, administration of estates and inheritance tax, Deeds of Variation and Court of Protection.
+Naomi Pinder and Gaynor Lanceley are dedicated solicitors who have combined experience in Private Client of over 47 years.
+We specialise in helping clients in relation to estate planning, Wills, Powers of Attorney, Lasting Powers of Attorney, Living Wills, Declarations of Trust, Trusts, Probate, Intestacy, administration of estates and inheritance tax, Deeds of Variation and Court of Protection.

-Naomi is passionate about raising awareness about the legal consequences of death and loss of capacity to make decisions whether through dementia, stroke, illness or accident.
-Naomi has appeared on radio Merseyside and enjoys giving talks to communities in Liverpool.
+We are passionate about raising awareness about the legal consequences of death and loss of capacity to make decisions whether through dementia, stroke, illness or accident.
+The importance of making the correct legal arrangements well in advance cannot be underestimated.

 Family members can act as executors and trustees and if the estate is particularly complex or there are no suitable family members or for some other reason, Catherine Higgins Law can be appointed.
 The costs implications of appointing a solicitor trustee are explained and discussed to enable you to make an informed decision.

-Naomi spends time in working with families and beneficiaries in collecting information necessary to apply for Probate, dealing with any inheritance tax issues and to advise where there is no Will and the person has died intestate.
+Bereavement is difficult and we spend time in working with families and beneficiaries in advising, collecting information necessary to apply for Probate, dealing with any inheritance tax issues.
+We advise where there is no Will and the person has died intestate.
 In these cases, the law decides who deals with the estate and who benefits.
-Naomi is also able to administer the estate, produce accounts and distribute the estate.
+We are also pleased to administer the estate, produce accounts and distribute the estate.

 Probate costs are a legitimate concern for the family and work is carried out in an efficient and cost-effective manner.
 As far as possible fixed fees are agreed before the work is undertaken and if the estate is particularly complex an estimate of the fees is provided and kept updated at regular intervals.